Konstantin Fam: "Brutus"

-Violin
+"Violin"

 Filming locations were situated in Moscow, New York, Belarus, the Czech Republic and Israel.
 The main roles were performed by Lenn Kudryavitsky, Oksana Fandera, Vladimir Koshevoi, Vyacheslav Chepurchenko, Mikhail Gorevoy and others.
 The film was premiered in the summer of 2017.

-Kaddish
+"Kaddish"

 In this 2019 film, the testament of a former concentration camp prisoner confronts and turns the lives of two young people from different worlds around, shedding light on the tragic history of their family.
 Filming locations were situated in Moscow, Prague, New York, Jerusalem, and Belarus.

-Moscow Jewish Film Festival
+Other activity

-Konstantin was one of the creators and producer of the Moscow Jewish Film Festival.
-In 2015, Fam also became chairman of the Jury at the 1st Moscow Jewish Film Festival.
-In the summer of 2016 took place 2nd Moscow Jewish Film Festival which gathered more than 5000 spectators.
+In 2015, Konstantin acted as president of the jury at the 1st Moscow Jewish Film Festival.
+Subsequently, he joined the team of the festival's creators and from 2016 to 2021 he held the position of one of the film festival's producers.